LOS-ESSnet/Paris-Hackathon/data/dataset-description-template.md

 # LOS Paris Hackathon: data set description template #

 This template should be used to describe the data sets that will be made available before or during the hackathon.
 The template is loosely based on the [StatDCAT application profile](https://joinup.ec.europa.eu/release/statdcat-ap-v100).
+In particular, each description is split between a "dataset" part, which lists the general characteristics, and a "distribution" part which describes the physical data set provided for the hackathon.

 All string properties should be provided at least in English, but additional values can be given for other languages.